 It's easy to get appliance installation insurance or appliance repair insurance if you have your company information on hand.
 Our application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

-Insureon's licensed agents work with top-rated U.S. providers to find the right property and liability coverage for your appliance business, whether you work independently or hire employees.
+Insureon's licensed agents work with top-rated U.S. insurance companies to find the right property and liability coverage for your appliance store, whether you work independently or hire employees.